-potentially signal price breaks.
-It has been suggested that the use of such tools by US producers has been partly responsible for the lower annual herd expansion rates of the last two cycles (1.2%) compared to the expansion rates in previous cycles' (4%).
+These various cattle cycle indicators used together effectively measure herd build up and therefore potentially signal price breaks.
+It has been suggested that the use of such tools by US producers in planning beef production has been partly responsible for the lower annual herd expansion rates of the last two cycles (1.2%) compared to the expansion rates in previous cycles (4%) (Mathews et al. 1999).